THE RETIREMENT CAFÉ

 Particularly when you go abroad, travel takes you out of your element and inspires you to new insights about your life in general.
 It is an effective way to get yourself thinking in different ways about the world and what it means to you.

-Above all, travel to other countries can jolt you out of your unconsciousness about how good your life is into a deep, conscious appreciation of all the great things that you have going for yourself in retirement.
+Above all, travel to other countries can jolt you out of your unconsciousness about how good your life is into a deep, conscious appreciation of all the great things that you have going for yourself in the new retirement.

 I have found out that there ain't no surer way to find out whether you like people or hate them than to travel with them.